inconvergent/gridfont/README.md

-# Gridfont - grid-based drawing
+# Gridfont - Grid-based Drawing

 **NOTE: this code is incomplete, and it is not very likely to work at the